bagustris/speech-recognition-course/M4_Language_Modeling/readme.md

        end

-       Compute backoff weights for all ngram contexts of length k−1 in the new model
+       Compute backoff weights for all n-gram contexts of length k−1 in the new model

     end